cobilab/gto/pipelines/gto_find_motif/README.md

 # Script: gto_find_motif.sh

 This pipeline finds and localizes a motif sequence in a FASTA file.
 The execution of this pipeline requires: 1) the motif; and 2) a FASTA file.
-This is then executed as below:
+This is then executed as follows:

 ```sh
 gto_find_motif.sh <motif> sequence.fa